mdr78/mdr78.github.io/_posts/2016-07-30-lte-modem-part-two.md

 	Parsing recipes:   0% |                                                       | ETA:  00:01:39
 	...

-When the build is done, generate your sdcard image using `wic` and then `dd` to your as SDcard, as describe in the [build instructions](http://mdr78.github.io/galileo/yocto/2016/06/01/yocto-for-quark.html).
+When the build is done, generate your sdcard image using `wic` and then `dd` to your as SDcard, all described in the [build instructions](http://mdr78.github.io/galileo/yocto/2016/06/01/yocto-for-quark.html).

 Now diving into the detail of the code.

+# Adding CBC MBIM and QMI support to the kernel #

-First you will notice I have tweaked the kernel.
+First you will notice I have tweaked the yocto kernel.

         [21:29 ] meta-lte-modem > find recipes-kernel/
         recipes-kernel/linux/linux-yocto